jankaszel/hyperwell-thesis/chapters/introduction.md

 > Well, by ‘hypertext’ I mean non-sequential writing--text that branches and allows choices to the reader, best read at an interactive screen. [@nelson1993]

-The way humanity treats its expression sets implications on how research can reflect on these. @marshall1997 introduced a fundamental notion on this in regard to books and readers’ markings: The physical representation of a book bears the respective physical limitations of adding further information to paper-based text—being it highlights or marginal notes, for instance. (…)
+The way humanity treats its expression sets implications on how research can reflect on these. @marshall1997 introduced a fundamental notion on this in regard to books and readers’ markings: The physical representation of a book bears the respective physical limitations of adding further information to paper-based text—being it highlights or marginal notes, for instance.
 The digital medium, however, lifts those physical limitations.
 Almost encouragingly, adding annotations to a digital text is just a matter of switching bits from zero to one. (…)

-The internet has historically considered the client-server architecture a natural part of its architecture.
+The Web has historically considered the client-server architecture a natural part of its architecture.

 > When data is stored on “someone else’s computer”, that third party assumes a degree of control over that data.
 Cloud apps are provided as a service; if the service is unavailable, you cannot use the software, and you can no longer access your data created with that software.
 If the service shuts down, even though you might be able to export your data, without the servers there is normally no way for you to continue running your own copy of that software.
 Thus, you are at the mercy of the company providing the service. [@kleppmann2019]

 Introduce commercial platforms on the internet, also platform capitalism [@srnicek2017], and give a note on how the internet benefits businesses rather than individuals [@robinson2018].

-Platforms bear a very strong notion of servers in the client-server model.
+Platforms bear a very strong notion of servers in the client-server model---technically as well as strategically.
 Issues on data ownership arise when storing personal data on centralized services.

-_Introduce federated systems_
+_TODO:_ Federated systems can overcome some of these limitations.

 _Introduce decentralized, distributed systems_